Graphicline WordPress Hosting Faster than HostGator

 Bingbot and MSN bots are Rulebreakers

 I’m tired of watching Bingbot and msnbot breaking rules and crawling disallowed files, folders and paths.
 Microsoft say their bots obey robots.txt rules – They don’t.
-Bingbot/msnbot faithfully reads robots.txt, then immediately afterwards continues on to crawl items specifically listed…
+Bingbot/msnbot occasionaly read the robots.txt file, then immediately afterwards continue on to crawl items specifically listed e.g;

 1st Rule Breaker Example – Comments